synacor/sibyl/README.md

 }
 ```

+* `debug`: Output additional debugging information to STDERR.
+* `log_level`: Specifies what level of logging should be outputted to STDERR.
+If `debug` is on, you probably want this to `DEBUG`.
 * `port`: The port to use for HTTP (non-TLS) traffic.
 * `tls_port`: The port to use for HTTPS (TLS) traffic.
 Will only turn on TLS support if specified.
 If you use this option, you need to also specify `tls_private_key` and `tls_public_key`.
 * `force_tls`: If using TLS, redirect non-TLS traffic to use TLS with a permanent redirect.